Nobel laureate Toni Morrison dead at 88

 "Narrative has never been merely entertainment for me," she said in her Nobel lecture.
 "It is, I believe, one of the principal ways in which we absorb knowledge."

-Her admirers were countless — from fellow authors, college students and working people to Barack Obama, who awarded her a Presidential Medal of Freedom; to Oprah Winfrey, who idolized Morrison and helped greatly expand her readership.
+Her admirers were countless — from fellow authors, college students and working people to Obama and fellow former President Bill Clinton; to Oprah Winfrey, who idolized Morrison and helped greatly expand her readership.
 Morrison shared those high opinions, repeatedly labeling one of her novels, "Love," as "perfect" and rejecting the idea that artistic achievement called for quiet acceptance.

 "Maya Angelou helped me without her knowing it," Morrison told The Associated Press during a 1998 interview.
 "When she was writing her first book, 'I Know Why the Caged Bird Sings,' I was an editor at Random House.
 She was having such a good time, and she never said, 'Who me?
 My little book?'